-Overall, in New Zealand we are living longer, and life expectancy is projected to continue rising for all groups.
-However, on average we are spending over a decade in poor health and this period of poor health is slowly increasing.
-Long term conditions are a major and growing contributor to poor health and premature death.
 Risk factors for health conditions start early and are linked to deprivation, including factors such as child poverty, household food insecurity, poor quality housing, lack of access to safe water, and breathing second-hand smoke.

 Diabetes is the fastest growing major cause of death and disability.
-The prevalence of unhealthy weight and diabetes has risen in the past ten years, particularly for the 45-64 age group.
+The prevalence of unhealthy weight and diabetes has risen in the past 10 years, particularly for people aged 45-64 years.
 Rates of unhealthy weight are greatest among Māori and Pacific populations, and are strongly associated with deprivation.
 The impact of persistent and inter-generational disadvantage, in terms of material deprivation and social exclusion, is profound.

-The major causes of death and disability are dominated by non-communicable disease such as diabetes, heart disease, stroke, cancer, back pain, mental health and Alzheimer's.
-Estimates from the Global Burden of Disease Study (2019) indicate that the fastest growing major causes of death (excluding disability) in New Zealand over the past ten years included respiratory infections (acute bronchitis, pneumonia), Alzheimer's, chronic kidney disease, prostate cancer and COPD, and the top two causes of death (excluding disability) continued to be ischemic heart disease and stroke, although they have not grown as quickly as the above causes.
-Smoking is still the top risk factor (as measured) in Aotearoa New Zealand for health loss and premature death, but rates are declining.
+The major causes of death and disability are dominated by non-communicable diseases such as diabetes, heart disease, stroke, cancer, back pain, mental health and Alzheimer's.
+Estimates from the Global Burden of Disease Study (2019) indicate that the fastest growing major causes of death (excluding disability) in New Zealand over the past 10 years included respiratory infections (acute bronchitis, pneumonia), Alzheimer's, chronic kidney disease, prostate cancer and chronic obstructive pulmonary disease (COPD).
+The top two causes of death (excluding disability) continued to be ischemic heart disease and stroke, although they have not grown as quickly as the above causes.
+Smoking is still the top risk factor (as measured) in New Zealand for health loss and premature death, but rates are declining.
 Unhealthy weight and high blood sugar are in the top five risk factors and have grown significantly, and alcohol use and dietary risks are in the top six factors and have grown.